pkiddie/darwin.py/README.md

 # darwin.py
 Quick and dirty subscription to darwin push port.
+Prints to stdout.

 Usage: